 The worked example in the following table is shown only for the purpose of illustrating how the performance fee may be calculated for two unrelated days only and assumes there are no applications or withdrawals made during each day.
-The daily performance fee accrual is actually calculated as the day's opening net asset value (before any performance fees) plus any applications, minus any withdrawals (both assumed to be nil in the examples), multiplied by the Fund's daily out or underperformance of the Hurdle Rate, multiplied by 20% (performance fee rate).
+The daily performance fee accrual is actually calculated as the day's opening NAV excluding the performance fee accrual plus any applications, minus any withdrawals (both assumed to be nil in the examples), multiplied by the Fund's daily out or underperformance of the Benchmark, multiplied by 15% (performance fee rate).
 The day's performance fee accrual is then added to the performance fee accrual balance (carried over from the previous day) to give the total performance fee for the period.
-To the extent that the Fund underperforms the benchmark, that negative performance will be carried forward.
-Investors should note that the performance fee negative accrual is calculated based on the Fund's performance against the RBA Cash Rate, and not the Hurdle Rate.

-The actual performance in the ordinary course of business, the unit price, the benchmark, and the Hurdle Rate may all fluctuate during the period.
+The actual performance in the ordinary course of business, the unit price, the Benchmark, and the hurdles may all fluctuate during the period.